SamsungLabs/fbrs_interactive_segmentation/README.md

 sys.path.append('path-to-fbrs-repo') # append system path to library from fbrs_interactive_segmentation import fbrs_predict # import library to your project

-checkpoint = 'resnet34_dh128_sbd' # Download a pretrained model from below, and place it in the weights folder in this library engine = fbrs_predict.fbrs_engine(checkpoint) # Initialize model image = cv2.imread('path-to-image') # Load image (make sure to downscale image first to remove high frequency components) x_coord = [] # x image coordinates seed pts y_coord = [] # y image coordinates seed pts is_pos = []  # Either 1 or 0 for + or - seed pts
+checkpoint = 'resnet34_dh128_sbd' # Download a pretrained model from below,
+                                  # and place it in the weights folder in this library
+engine = fbrs_predict.fbrs_engine(checkpoint) # Initialize model
+image = cv2.imread('path-to-image') # Load your image
+                                    # make sure to downscale image first to remove high frequency components
+x_coord = [] # x image coordinates seed pts
+y_coord = [] # y image coordinates seed pts
+is_pos = []  # Either 1 or 0 for + or - seed pts